Prazon

+Etymology

+The name "Prazon" (פרזון), meaning "rural population" or "unwalled villagers," is derived from a verse in the Book of Judges:

+"The villagers ceased in Israel, they ceased until I Deborah arose (Judges 5:7)."

+The Hebrew word prazon appears in this verse and has been interpreted by classical commentators such as Rashi to mean inhabitants of unwalled, vulnerable settlements, reflecting the hope of the moshav's founders to establish a peaceful rural community in the same region where the biblical story occurred.
+Before receiving the name Prazon, the moshav was initially called Ta'anakh Bet.

 History

 Prazon was founded in 1953 by Jewish immigrants to Israel from Kurdistan who had arrived in Israel in the early 1950s.
 Prazon was the second settlement in the Ta'anakh, following the founding of nearby Avital earlier that year.
 Many spent their first years in Israel at the Megiddo ma'abara (transit camp) before moving to the new moshav in 1953.

-In total about 60 families formed the core of Prazon’s original community.
+In total about 60 families formed the core of Prazon's original community.

-The name "Prazon" (פרזון), meaning "rural population" or "unwalled villagers," is derived from a verse in the Book of Judges:

-The villagers ceased in Israel, they ceased until I Deborah arose (Judges 5:7).

-The Hebrew word prazon appears in this verse and has been interpreted by classical commentators such as Rashi to mean inhabitants of unwalled, vulnerable settlements, reflecting the hope of the moshav’s founders to establish a peaceful rural community in the same region where the biblical story occurred.
+The moshav was established on the lands of the former Palestinian village of Al-Mazar, which was depopulated during the 1948 Arab-Israeli War.
+In the years between 1948 and the start of the Ta'anakh settlement project in 1953 the area stood desolate and abandoned.

 In its early years, Prazon faced typical challenges of new immigrant moshavim.
 The residents initially lived in rudimentary huts and tents with limited infrastructure.
 Water had to be fetched from a nearby kibbutz until shared taps were installed, and electricity was absent in the beginning.
-The Kurdish founders, many of whom had been farmers or villagers in their country of origin, were part of an official strategy to settle people from rural backgrounds in agricultural villages for easier absorption.
+The settling institutions specifically recruited Jewish immigrants from rural backgrounds in the mountains of Kurdistan, believing their origins would help them adapt to the severe physical demands of reclaiming the land and establishing a new agricultural frontier.

 Prazon, together with Avital and Meitav (est. 1954), formed the Yael bloc of moshavim in Ta'anakh – all founded by Kurdish Jewish immigrants.
-In later years, additional moshavim in the region were founded by Moroccan Jews, Tunisian Jews, Persian Jews, and others, but Prazon remained predominantly Kurdish in character Despite hardships, the community gradually built permanent houses and farm infrastructure.
-By the late 1950s, basic services like electricity and a village access road were in place, and a synagogue and elementary facilities had been established in the moshav’s center.
+In later years, additional moshavim in the region were founded by Moroccan Jews, Tunisian Jews, Persian Jews, and others, with Prazon remaining predominantly Kurdish in character.